Isab3ll/Tetris/README.md

 # Tetris
-My own version of popular tetris game
+My own version of the popular tetris game